-List also provided.
-These controls that resulted from the large and unusual leasehold landholding of the area known as the Point Piper Estate.
+The Woollahra HCA is divided into seven precincts reflecting the varied development patterns that resulted from the large and unusual leasehold landholding of the area known as the Point Piper Estate.
 The identified precincts have different settlement patterns that demonstrate the distinguishing character elements that contribute to the overall significance of the Woollahra HCA.
-The mid Victorian development of the West Woollahr whilst the affluent owners built Rosemont find

-Rosemont precinct.
-The areas between the Queen Street and Nelson precincts developed as a diverse mix of residences and shops as the gaps closed.
+The mid Victorian development of the West Woollahra precinct attracted working class people whilst the affluent owners built large residences in extensive grounds with harbour views in the Rosemont precinct.
+The areas between the Queen Street and Nelson precincts leveloped as a diverse mix of residences and shops as the gaps closed.
 The suburban boom of the 1880s in Woollahra continued the slow development trend with piecemeal development by local builders in the east, the Grafton and Fletcher precincts.
-Only the Harbour View Precinct, the rapid work of a single builder, demonstrates an individual housing style.
+Only the Harbour View precinct, the rapid work of a single builder, demonstrates an individual housing style.

-, sty is to be r menument The significant natural and built character elements to be retained for each of the precincts are
+s to be set of the set The significant natural and built character elements to be retained for each of the precincts are